All Episodes

 It's the cities who got greedy, not the cable companies.

-Where people like McCain and told, we're gonna lower your cable rates, the cable rates, cable is skyrocketing cable companies.
+The cable rates, cable is skyrocketing cable companies.

-And every time federal legislation was passed, magically cable rates kept skyrocketing.
+And every time federal legislation was passed, magically, cable rates kept skyrocketing.

 Exactly.